Telecom Italia seen giving minority investors more say

 Since Telco took control in 2007, Telecom Italia shares have lost 70 percent, debt has remained high and its domestic business has been hit by a recession and fierce competition.

-Telefonica’s goal, according to sources familiar with its plans, is to break up TIM Brasil and divide its assets and network among its local business Vivo and the other two mobile operators in Brazil, America Movil (AMXL.MX) and Oi (OIBR3.SA).
+Telefonica’s goal, according to sources familiar with its plans, is to break up TIM Brasil and divide its assets and network among its local business Vivo and the other two mobile operators in Brazil, America Movil and Oi.

 The next governance challenge for Telecom Italia is expected to emerge by April, when its board’s three-year mandate ends.